Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

 $A_0$ shows no significant correlation with $P$, $M_0^*$, $Q$, or $\alpha$ in either forecasting year.
 This lack of correlation suggests that the parameters describing primarily the redshift evolution of the luminosity function do not have a direct or observable impact on the overall amplitude of the intrinsic alignment signal.

 \textbf{Power-law luminosity scaling} $\boldsymbol{\beta}$.
 As $\beta$ is the power law index of the luminosity-dependent term in the IA amplitude, we would expect it to be degenerate with the parameters of our luminosity function.
 In Year 1, we see this to be generically true.
 However, all but the correlation with $\phi_0^*$ effectively vanish in Year 10, which is quite surprising.
 This might indicate a complex interplay between galaxy properties and the intrinsic alignments that evolves with the statistical power of our data, and moreover is potentially influenced by the specific adjustments made to the fiducial LF parameters to match the Y1 and Y10 redshift distribution as appropriate.
-This discrepancy between Y1 and Y10 highlights the necessity of considering long-term observational data.

 \textbf{Low redshift scaling} $\boldsymbol{\eta_z^{\mathrm{low}}}$.
 In both Year 1 and Year 10, a clear anti-correlation is observed between $\eta_z^{\text{low}}$ and $\phi_0^*$.
 This trend, which tightens in Year 10, indicates that we can compensate the effect of a higher amplitude of the LF function with a smaller explicit redshift dependence in the IA amplitude and vice-versa.
 In Year 1, there is a very slight indication of a positive correlation between $\eta_z^{\text{low}}$ and $P$ (the galaxy density evolution parameter), and a negative correlation with $\eta_z^{\text{low}}$ and $M_0^*$, $Q$, and $\alpha$.
 However, these correlations effectively disappear in Year 10.
 The disappearance of these correlations in Year 10 could be attributed again to the different fiducial values of the LF parameters, potentially altering the relationship between galaxy luminosity properties and IA scaling.